NVE/ebm/docs/source/heating_systems/index.rst

 Forecasting
 -----------
-The current implementation and numbers of forecasting heating systems is based on various assumptions.
-The first assumption is that natural gas is phased out as a heating system for buildings by 2030.
-The second assumption is the continued growth of air-air heat pumps in houses.
-The final assumption is an increase in water-borne heating in new apartment blocks and non-residential buildings from building code requirements.
-The last assumption is causes an increase in electric boilers and central heating heat pumps.
-The final assumption is that the share of distrcit heating will increase in both non-residental buildings and in apartment blocks.
+The current implementation and numbers of forecasting heating systems is based on various assumptions:

+* Natural gas is phased out as a heating system for buildings by 2030.
+* Continued growth of air-air heat pumps in houses.
+* Increase in water-borne heating in new apartment blocks and non-residential buildings from building code requirements.
+* Increase in electric boilers and central heating heat pumps due to more water-borne heating.
+* Distrcit heating will increase in both non-residental buildings and in apartment blocks.

 The current implementation of forecasting for energy systems is simplified, meaning it is not based on an economic optimization model such as `TIMES <https://iea-etsap.org/index.php/etsap-tools/model-generators/times>`_.

 Methods